|

 MARQUIS:

-ranking just below a Duke.
+country").
+A Marquis ranks just below a Duke.

 MARQUISE:

-Variant of English Marquis, meaning "border
+Variant spelling of English Marquis, meaning "governor

 country."